Cluster Munition Ban Policy

 Statement of Turkey, Convention on Cluster Munitions Intersessional Meetings, Geneva, 23 June 2015.
 Notes by HRW; and statement of Turkey, Convention on Cluster Munitions Fifth Meeting of States Parties, San Jose, 3 September 2014.
 Notes by HRW.

-See also email from İsmail Çobanoğlu, Permanent Mission of Turkey to the UN in New York, 24 June 2010; email from Ramazan Ercan, Ministry of Foreign Affairs, 8 August 2011; CMC meeting with Kultuhan Celik, Second Secretary, Embassy of Turkey to Zambia, Convention on Cluster Munitions Fourth Meeting of States Parties, Lusaka, 11 September 2013; and Monitor meeting with Ramazan Ercan, Counsellor, Permanent Mission of Turkey to the UN in Geneva, Convention on Certain Conventional Weapons Meeting of Experts on Protocol V, Geneva, 7 April 2015.
+See also, emails from İsmail Çobanoğlu, Permanent Mission of Turkey to the UN in New York, 24 June 2010; and from Ramazan Ercan, Ministry of Foreign Affairs, 8 August 2011; CMC meeting with Kultuhan Celik, Second Secretary, Embassy of Turkey to Zambia, Convention on Cluster Munitions Fourth Meeting of States Parties, Lusaka, 11 September 2013; and Monitor meeting with Ramazan Ercan, Counsellor, Permanent Mission of Turkey to the UN in Geneva, Convention on Certain Conventional Weapons Meeting of Experts on Protocol V, Geneva, 7 April 2015.

 Email from İsmail Çobanoğlu, Permanent Mission of Turkey to the UN in New York, 24 June 2010.

-Email from Ramazan Ercan, Ministry of Foreign Affairs, 8 August 2011.
-This was confirmed in a Monitor interview with Ramazan Ercan, Counsellor, Permanent Mission of Turkey to the UN in Geneva, Geneva, 7 April 2015.
+Email from Ramazan Ercan, Ministry of Foreign Affairs, 8 August 2011; and Monitor interview with Ramazan Ercan, Permanent Mission of Turkey to the UN in Geneva, Geneva, 7 April 2015.

 Leland S. Ness and Anthony G. Williams, eds., Jane’s Ammunition Handbook 2007–2008 (Surrey, UK: Jane’s Information Group Limited, 2007), pp. 635–636.